 What's the discovery call like?

 20 minutes, free, by video.
-The first ten minutes are you describing the work and what you want from a book; the next five are me walking you through the Editorial Readiness rubric; the last five are tier discussion if it's a fit.
+The first eight minutes are you describing the work and what you want from a book; the next seven are us walking you through the Editorial Readiness rubric; the last five are tier discussion if it's a fit.

 Most calls end with "I'll think about it" rather than yes-or-no in the moment, which is expected.
 This isn't high-pressure sales.